mecid/mecid.github.io/_posts/2020-05-20-fitting-and-filling-view-in-swiftui.md

 It might be strange, but the color is also a view.
 It just fills the available space with the color you choose.

 #### Both fitting and filling views
 There is one exception that I clearly see, and it is Image view.
-By default, the image component has the size of the image that it should display.
-We can call it fitting, but we also can add the resizable modifier to the image component, which resizes the image to fill the entire available space.
-As we do with other filling views, we can control the size of the resizable image by using the frame modifier in pair with scale to fit modifier to save the aspect ratio of the original image.
+By default, the image component has the size of the image that it should to display.
+We can call it fitting, but we also can add the *resizable* modifier to the image component, which resizes the image to fill the entire available space.
+As we do with other filling views, we can control the size of the resizable image by using the *frame* modifier in pair with *scale to fit* modifier to save the aspect ratio of the original image.

 #### Conclusion
 Today we divide views in *SwiftUI* into two groups.
 I believe this post dispels myths about the work of the *SwiftUI* layout engine.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!